phiroict/PoC_py_complete/Readme.md

 ## Delete gitops projects

-Note that the cascade flag will instruct argocd to delete all components it has deleted, this will also delete other components that are installed as children so in real life you'd not use this way.
+Note that the cascade flag will instruct argocd to delete all components it has created, this will also delete other components that are installed as children so in real life you'd not use this way.
 Only when you truly want to get rid of all components and all adjacent components.